TUDA-MUST/ChrisBox/BUILDING_INSTRUCTIONS.md

 Place the PCB into the bottom half of the casing, with screws and spacers.

-Then connect both halfs of the casing and tighten the screws.
+Then connect both halves of the casing and tighten the screws.
 The ChrisBox is finished!

 > [!TIP]
 > Place the top half on top of the lower half with the screws and spacers on a table.
 Then move the assembly to the edge of the table that one screw can be tightened.
 Repeat for the other screws.